Oven Braised Meatball Stew

 • Very economical.

-• Can be made ahead and braised on the day you serve it.
+• It can be made ahead and braised on the day you serve it.

 • green salad